People quit their managers, but these companies are preventing that from happening, here’s how.

-Health and Wellness
+Using Health and Wellness to Lead With Purpose

-Everyone deserves an opportunity to live well.
-Especially at work.
+Everyone deserves an opportunity to live well, especially at work.

-Similarly, as any good leader would tell you: lead by example and “walk your talk” — an important detail to consider when designing an environment for employees to identify purpose.
-In doing so, employees will better connect with their employer, and clearly link increased happiness to their relationship with work — their wellbeing.
+Similarly, as any good leader would tell you: lead by example and “walk your talk” — an important detail to consider when designing an environment for employees to identify the purpose.
+In doing so, employees better connect with their employer, and link increased happiness to their relationship with work — their wellbeing.

 Few companies have resources as abundant as Microsoft.
 And it shows in their approach to employee wellness.
-Weight management and fitness training are the tip of the iceberg; Microsoft subsidizes gym memberships or fitness equipment and activity purchases while also providing free onsite classes — not to mention accessible walking and running tracks, along with practice courts for many sports.
+Weight management and fitness training are the tips of the iceberg.
+Microsoft subsidizes gym memberships or fitness equipment and activity purchases while also providing free onsite classes — not to mention accessible walking and running tracks, along with practice courts for many sports.
 The Microsoft campus also provides onsite clinics, optometrists, and pharmacists.

 However impressive these wellness benefits may be, there are many other examples of great companies doing good work to lay a foundation for employee purpose.
-Two in particular, DJO Global, INC., and NuVasive (leader in the global-spine industry), are native to the San Diego region and produce solutions that elevate human health across the country.
+Two, in particular, DJO Global, INC., and NuVasive (leader in the global-spine industry), are native to the San Diego region and produce solutions that elevate human health across the country.
 Aligned with their reason for existing (their ‘why’), these companies have crafted industry-recognized wellness programs that make it easier for employees to stay healthy while working, as well as adopt a wellness mindset characterized by attainable goals and endless resources.

-From events, rewards, discounts, and food, to facilities, education and reimbursement, these programs provide living, breathing people an enhanced sense of pride and purpose in their daily lives: living well staying healthy.
+From events, rewards, discounts, and food, to facilities, education, and reimbursement, these programs provide a living breathing people an enhanced sense of pride and purpose in their daily lives: living well staying healthy.

 Giving Back and Making a Difference

 “Teams of Western Digital employees participated in eco-friendly volunteerism in support of our philanthropic pillar to address environmental issues in our communities around the world.
 We only have one Earth and preserving the environment is a cause that is fully embraced by our company,” read the introduction to Western Digital’s July 26th blog post: Western Digital for the Environment Around the World.

 “We believe that the most effective way to embrace the diversity of our customers and communities is to mirror it from within.”

-This statement should be modeled by other companies wishing to make a difference in their industry or even local community.
+This statement should be modeled by other companies wishing to make a difference in their industry or even the local community.
 With a commitment to giving back, Western Digital employees serve as the brand’s heart, reflecting their purpose out into the world with one cohesive message: We care.